-The Western Environmental Law Center works to protect a great variety of imperiled wildlife native to the western U.S. Below is a list of some of those species, but we advocate on behalf of many others as well.
-Click through on “more cases” on the lower right for a sampling of our other work.
+The Western Environmental Law Center works to protect a great variety of imperiled wildlife native to the western U.S. Below is a list of some of those animals, but we advocate on behalf of many others as well.
+Click through on “More Cases” on the lower right for more information on our other work.

 Our goal is to restore gray wolves in the wild throughout the lower 48 states, but especially in Washington, Oregon, and California.
-We work to develop sound public policy that supports and encourages the return of gray wolves.
-We partner with conservation groups across the Northwest and work with state and federal officials to achieve this goal.
+We work to develop sound public policy that supports and encourages the return of gray wolves in the wild.
+We partner with conservation groups across the country and work with state and federal officials to achieve this goal.

 Mexican Gray Wolf